29 Best Bauhaus Books That Showcase 100 Years of Design School

 The book explores the oppressive nature of the Nazi regime and how the oppression spilled over into architecture as well, with them deeming Bauhaus “art bolshevism.”
 This was a part of their campaign in 1933 to eliminate “modern tendencies in art.”
 An interesting read for politically-inclined readers.

-1. Art and Politics in the Weimar Period
+4. Art and Politics in the Weimar Period – Best for Interdisciplinary Perspective

 The author explains the political trends in Nazi Germany and their impact and influence on the fields mentioned above.
 The scourge of Nazi Germany’s commitment to stripping the nation of beautiful art before the war eventually reduced the remnant to ash is perhaps best explained in this book.